theodoreOnzGit/teh-o/lit_review/main.typ

 Carlo simulation is essential.
 Let us consider some methods for speeding up Monte Carlo simulations for the purposes of MGXS generation.

+= Homogenisation Methods

+The most straightforward of these methods is homogenisation.
+This is where the double heterogeneity is eliminated from the pebble itself.
+Homogenisation is not preferred because we lose information about the TRISO geometry.
+Moreover, some of the spatial self shielding effects are lost when homogenising TRISO fuel with its graphite matrix @Fratoni2008.

+#let kinf = $k_infinity$

+However, homogenisation is still helpful because it offers significant speed ups and makes the pebble bed simulation practical.
+Additionally, some of the spatial self shielding effects can be preserved through two kinds of homogenisation.
+Firstly, Fratoni homogenised the TRISO shells with the graphite matrix, but left the TRISO fuel kernels intact @Fratoni2008.
+This resulted in significant (25%) time saving compared to the original TRISO geometry while #kinf changed by about 0.2 % @Fratoni2008.
+A second class of methods is the reactivity-equivalent physical transform (RPT), where the TRISO particles are homogenised into a subregion of the pebble which could be a sphere or ring @Lou2020.
+The radius of the sphere or ring is adjusted such that the #kinf of the transformed pebble is equivalent to that of the original TRISO pebble.
+This would partially account for some of the spatial self shielding effects, but would result in loss of information for the TRISO pebble.
+This is most evident in depletion calculations involving burnable poisons and depletion.
+In the case of depletion calculations, RPT would have to be performed judiciously to ensure that the burnable posion concentrations deviate little from the fully doubly-heterogeneous system.
+This has motivated the development of several iterations and improvements of the RPT method @Lou2021.
+While these methods are effective, the RPT homogenisation methods still need to be benchmarked against a fully doubly-heterogeneous system to check if the depletion is accurate.
+If different burnable poisons and fuels are used, then we must check if the same variant of RPT method can work.
+This makes RPT an approximate method which could be used in only a subset of geometries where it has been verified and tested against a fully doubly-heterogeneous system.
+In this regard, we still need a fully doubly-heterogeneous simulation in order to benchmark RPT.

+= Delta Tracking

+Serpent uses a delta tracking methodology to speed up Monte Carlo simulations
+@Leppaenen2010.
+This has been used for HTR-10 simulations when generating MGXS for the TORT-TD deterministic code @Setyawan2021.